AndrewHazelden/dome2rect/readme.md

 **Note:** Windows 7 or higher is required to use the tools.

 ### Changes in Version 1.4 ###

-New in Dome2rect version 1.4 is support for converting Latlong Stereo images into the GearVR Stereo cubic format, and a LatLong to mental ray cube1 horizontal strip format conversion.
+New in Dome2rect version 1.4 is support for converting LatLong Stereo images into the GearVR Stereo cubic format, and a LatLong to mental ray cube1 horizontal strip format conversion.

+### Changes in Version 1.3 ###

+New in Dome2rect version 1.3 is support for LatLong to cubic, horizontal cross, vertical cross, and cubemap3x2 conversions.

 ## Download ##